yhilpisch/pycode/code/README.md

 - Add a smoke test for generated figures (existence/size check).
 - Add CI recipe to run `make validate-code` on pushes.

+## Disclaimer

+The scripts and guidance in this repository are provided for illustrative and educational purposes only.
+They are supplied “as is,” without warranty of any kind, express or implied, including but not limited to merchantability, fitness for a particular purpose, or non-infringement.
+Use of the code is at your own risk, and no guarantee is made that it is error-free, compliant with any regulations, or suitable for production use.
+By using these materials, you agree that neither the authors nor contributors shall be liable for any damages or losses arising from their use.